tunnel data flow

 Register

-The box dials the edge over QUIC (ALPN clutchcall-engine) and opens a control stream, sending a reg frame with its desired slug and a session token.
-The edge claims the slug and replies reg_ok with the public host.
+The box dials the edge over QUIC (ALPN clutchcall-engine).
+It opens a control stream and sends a reg frame with its desired slug and a session token.
+The edge claims the slug.
+It replies reg_ok with the public host.

 2